Mistakes and a sputtering offense make Navy no match for No. 10 Notre Dame

 The leaks began in the second quarter as Notre Dame scored on all three of its possessions.
 Austin caught a 38-yard pass down the left sideline from Coan to set up a 24-yard field goal that tied the game at 3-3.

 Back-to-back penalties on the following Notre Dame drive moved the Irish to the 15-yard line and Williams scored on a 1-yard run three plays later.
-Navy had forced an incomplete pass on first-and-10 from the 42-yard line, but an offsides by Nicholas Straw made it first-and-5 from the 37.
-Notre Dame then got an additional 15 yards for a late hit personal foul by Lane at the end of a Logan Diggs 7-yard run.
+Navy had forced an incomplete pass on first and 10 from the 42-yard line, but an offsides by Nicholas Straw made it first and five from the 37.
+Notre Dame then got an additional 15 yards for a late hit personal foul by Lane at the end of a Logan Diggs seven-yard run.
 Williams’s touchdown pushed the lead to 10-3 with 2:46 left before halftime.

 The unforced errors continued right up to halftime and the final one seemed to be the haymaker.
 A busted coverage in which cornerback Willie Collins sat on the route and safety Jamal Glenn wasn’t over the top allowed Coan to throw an easy 70-yard touchdown to a wide-open Austin to go up 17-3 with 50 seconds left in the half.